PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-13 19:02:23
+Last updated: 2024-04-13 19:02:56
-Random Quote: I actually enjoyed being alone, solitude allowed me to think about important things. - Sheldon
+Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby